 He giggles and launches her heart into the trees.
 She watches as the pink glow fades from sight.

-"To your heart, Dearie."
+"To your heart, dearie."

 She shakes her head, confused and fear stricken.
 "You just..."

-"Yes I did, Dearie," he smiles, showing is blackening teeth.
+"Yes I did, dearie," he smiles, showing is blackening teeth.
 "You'd better go after it before a bear beats you to it."

 "H-how will I know where to look?"

-"Oh...you'll know, Dearie."
+"Oh...you'll know, dearie."
 He winks then clicks his fingers and disappears into a cloud of purple dust.
 The mist around the horse disperses and with a raging kick, it charges off into the darkness of the wood.

 She's now alone and scared in the belly of the wood.
 Everything looks the same but she can feel something inside her pulling her in the direction her heart was thrown.
 Instinctively, she follows that feeling.

 He sighs with relief when that is not the case.
 He opens the gate and steps into the field.
 The sheep give him a wide berth as he fills up their water troughs.
 He gets ready to head towards the cows but something catches his eye on the ground under a drinking sheep.
-He edges closer and the sheep backs up.
+He steps closer and the sheep backs up.
 His stomach flips and he reaches down and picks up the heart that pulsates brilliant pink.

 Glynn may only be a farmer's son but he knows magic when he sees it.
 It had claimed his grandmother.
-She was drawn to Dark Magic and he had found many of these beating sacks in her house when he came to visit.
+She was drawn to Dark Magic and he had found many of these beating sacks in her house when he had come to visit.
 His father told him to never ask questions but he knew the answers already.
 He was able to piece things together.
 His grandmother had many servants.
 That alone aroused suspicion.
-She worked on a market stall, how could she afford servant?
+She worked on a market stall, how could she afford servants?
 She couldn't.
 Instead, she took their hearts and controlled them.

-Being aware of the fragility of what he holds, he makes his way out of the field to find somewhere safe to keep the heart.
+Well aware of the fragility of what he holds, he makes his way out of the field to find somewhere safe to keep the heart.
 But as he shuts the gate behind him, an image clouds his vision.
 He blinks hard and sways unsteadily on his feet as the picture swirls into focus.
 His heart pounds.
 It's an image of a young girl in the woods.
-Her long, dark hair is stuck to her forehead with sweat and dirt is splashed up her ankle length dress.
+Her long, dark hair is stuck to her forehead with sweat and dirt is splashed up her dress.
 Her bright blue eyes scan the floor around her.
 She parts bushes and lifts rocks, attempting to find something.
 His heart swells when she looks ahead and he is able to capture a look at her face.
 She is beautiful.
 The most beautiful thing he has ever seen.